JamesMGreene/meteor-storm/README.md

 Start up a selenium server.
 By default, the tests expect the selenium server to be running at `http://localhost:4444/wd/hub`.

-Meteor Storm's test suite runs against the included testapp.
-Start that up with
+MeteorStorm's test suite runs against the included testapp.
+Start that up with:

     cd testapp
     ./scripts/web-server.js

-Then run the tests with
+Then run the tests with:

     npm test

-Appendix A: Setting up a standalone selenium server
+Appendix A: Setting up a standalone Selenium server
 ---------------------------------------------------

 WebdriverJS does not natively include the selenium server - you must start a standalone selenium server.
 All you need is the latest [selenium-server-standalone.](https://code.google.com/p/selenium/downloads/list).
 To drive individual browsers, you may need to install separate driver binaries.